Software co. Intertrust accuses Apple of infringing patents

 Silicon Valley-based Intertrust develops and licenses digital rights management (DRM) software, which is used to protect and manage content rights for companies that distribute music, movies and other digital content.

-The company listed major tech companies, from Microsoft Corp (MSFT.O) and Samsung Electronics (005930.KS) to Nokia NOK1V.HE and HTC (2498.TW) among its licensees.
+The company listed major tech companies, from Microsoft Corp and Samsung Electronics to Nokia and HTC among its licensees.
 On its website, it said it became a joint venture owned by Sony, Philips and Stephens Inc in 2003.

 "Apple makes many great products that use Intertrust`s inventions," Talal Shamoon, Intertrust`s chief executive officer, said in the statement.
 "We find it regrettable that we are forced to seek Court assistance to resolve this matter."